What Are Hydroponic Systems and How Do They Work?

 Net pots are mesh planters that hold hydroponic plants.
 The latticed material allows roots to grow out of the sides and bottom of the pot, giving greater exposure to oxygen and nutrients.
 Net pots also provide superior drainage compared to traditional clay or plastic pots.

-What are the six types of hydroponic systems?
+What is the best water for hydroponic systems?

 There are hundreds of hydroponic methods, but all of them are a modification or combination of six basic hydroponic systems.